Psalm 31 – Shelter from Trouble in the Secret Place of God’s Presence

-- Paul quoted Psalm 31:24 in 1 Corinthians 16:13 (according to Clarke this is more clear in the Septuagint – the early Greek translation of the Old Testament).
+- Paul quoted Psalm 31:24 in 1 Corinthians 16:13 (according to Adam Clarke, this is more clear in the Septuagint – the early Greek translation of the Old Testament).

 - Most significantly, Psalm 31:5 was quoted by Jesus Christ on the cross as His final words before yielding His life (Luke 23:46).
 Stephen, the first martyr of the church, also alluded to Psalm 31:5 (Acts 7:59).

 A. A plea for rescue, and confidence in God’s answer.

 1. (1) Trusting the God who delivers His people.

 In You, O Lord, I put my trust;